cseanburns/personal_knowledge_mgmt/lecturetranscripts/0-canvas-syllabus.md

-# IS/ICT 201: Personal Knowledge Management
-# Professor Sean Burns

-# Course Review and Canvas
+# Course and Canvas Shell Review

-Hi Class, welcome to the summer 2020 semester and to IS/ICT 201: Personal Knowledge Management.
-My name is Dr. Sean Burns.
-I'm an associate professor at the School of Information Science.
+Hi Class, welcome to IS/ICT 201: Personal Knowledge Management.

 This week our job is to review the syllabus, become acquainted with the Canvas learning management system, and also get started on the content.
 I'll start